Ace the Interview

 It is important to remind yourself of what you have said in your CV so you can discuss it eloquently when the interviewer asks.
 It doesn’t inspire confidence if you can’t remember what’s on your own CV!

 Most employers will expect you to display some understanding of the business - its size, products/services, the sector in which it operates, and so on.
-You don’t need to memorise the excruciating details of the company’s financial performance figures, but it is important to read recent information about the organisation and to be aware of its competitors.
-Read their graduate recruitment brochure, have a look at their website and, if possible, their annual report.
+You don’t need to memorise the excruciating details of the company’s financial performance figures (unless that's the kind of job you're going for!), but it is important to read recent information about the organisation and to be aware of its competitors.
+Read their recruitment materials thoroughly, have a look at their website and, if possible, their annual report.
 Many employer websites have press archives of articles that have been issued by them or have appeared in the local/national press.
 Ask yourself;

 - What do I know about this organisation?